zouppen/gcfocus/README.md

 ## Goal

 - Reads Octoprint serial log with inotify
-- Feed it to very simple G-code parser
+- Feed it to a very simple G-code parser
 - Translate coordinate commands to absolute coordinates
 - Control manual focus of given V4L2 device using given lookup table
 - Truncate serial log periodically from the beginning to save space (TODO)